Last Updated on

-The cost of taking flights largely depend on the cabin option, the date of booking and the season of the year.
+The cost of taking flights largely depends on the cabin option, the date of the booking and the season of the year.

 The train is another option for getting to Kaduna city.
 One major route is the Abuja to Kaduna rail route.
 The train service is available throughout the week and it is quite economical to use.

 It is important to know that on Wednesday and Sundays there are only 2 trips available by train. but on the other days of the week, 4 trips are available.